spazdrum/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  In order to build stateful class components, by extending component from react and setting state within a constructor.
+After you set the state, you can alter it within functions.

 2. Describe the different phases of the component lifecycle.

+  Birth/Mounting - A render method is invoked and componentDidMount gets called.
+  Growth/Updating - Updating component data using setState and shouldComponentUpdate.
+  Death/Un-Mounting - Components get removed from the screen and componentWillUnmount is called.

 3. Demonstrate an understanding of class component lifecycle methods.

+  componentDidMount is used to define initial data that we want access to. shouldComponentUpdate is a method used to stop a component from calling a render. componentWillUnmount is used for any cleanup that may still need to be done.

 4. Define stateful logic.

+  concepts built into a component, dealing with the state in the component.

 5. Describe how to test a React component with React Testing Library.

+  Import - Import proper libraries.
+  Arrange - render the component that will be used for testing.
+  Act - Use methods that will be able to perform test that may, or may not, fail (getByText).
+  Assert - Use 'expect' to insure that the component has been rendered.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.